-Even though I eat a pretty clean diet, I gained a lot of weight during my pregnancy- 62 lbs to be exact.
+Even though I eat a pretty clean diet, I gained a lot of weight with each of my pregnancies.
 People often ask how I managed to lose it all (with an extra 10 lbs to boot) so I thought I would share my 10 tips for sustainable and healthy weight loss with you.

 - Patience.
 I took a few months to bond with my baby, allow my body time to recover from childbirth, establish a healthy milk supply and adjust to my new role as a mother.
 Once I was ready, I acknowledged that it took 9 months to gain the weight and it wasn’t going to vanish overnight.
-I knew that in order to safely lose the weight and keep it off, I needed to understand it is a process and be patient.
+I knew that in order to safely lose the weight and keep it off, I needed to understand it is a process and to have patience.

 - Breastfeeding.
 I attribute a good amount of my weight loss to breastfeeding.
 Although this is not why I chose to breastfeed, it is certainly a nice perk!
 Research shows that women who exclusively breastfeed for a minimum of six months are most likely to lose all of the weight gained during pregnancy.
 Lactation also seems to mobilize fat accumulated before pregnancy.

 - Be active.
 You don’t have to go nuts in the gym or run a marathon.
-I took 45 minute daily walks with the stroller or baby carrier which allowed us to get some fresh air and sunshine and when it was cold or rainy, we hit the indoor mall.
+I took daily walks with the stroller or baby carrier which allowed us to get some fresh air and sunshine and when it was cold or rainy, we hit the indoor mall.
 There are also local groups of moms who walk together for extra motivation and support.
-When I returned to work, I took 30 minute power walks in the morning or on my lunch break, started taking the stairs instead of the elevator and parked further away from the building.
+When returning to work, take power walks in the morning or on your lunch break, start taking the stairs instead of the elevator and park further away from the building.
 Everything counts!

 - Keep a food journal.
 Sometimes we aren’t aware of what, why or how much food we’re eating.
 Try keeping a daily journal of your food intake and moods.
 I used the Weight Watchers Points Plus online tracker which helped me eat a balanced diet, keep my portions in check and track my success which kept me motivated.
 I love that breastfeeding mamas get some extra points to maintain a healthy milk supply.